Shunkashuu/newportfolio/README.md

 ## Status

-the project is still under construction.
+The project is still under construction.